 Insurance companies issue payments to anyone who has financial interest in your property.
 That may include a spouse, partner, guarantor and mortgage provider.
 You won’t be able to cash the check without the signature of everyone involved.
 If the check comes to you, you’ll have to endorse the check and send it to the other parties.
 If it goes to a bank or mortgage company, they become responsible for sending the money to you.

-We know it may not be exciting but it’s important to stay educated about homeowners insurance, whether you’re filing a claim or buying your first house.
+We know it may not be exciting but it’s important to stay educated about homeowners and natural disaster insurance, whether you’re filing a claim or buying your first house.
 What you don’t know could put you at risk and you don’t want to be unprepared when a catastrophe strikes.